Donald skips Rams' OTAs during contract talks

 "Everything's good with Aaron," McVay said.
 "We expected him not to be here today, but what we have seen from Aaron this offseason, in terms of the effort, the way that he's competed -- we've been very pleased with him."

-The Rams don't have much cap space remaining but could find creative ways to get Donald more money up front without it affecting his cap hit as much in 2017.
+The Rams don't have much of any cap space remaining, but could pay Donald more money in 2017 by virtue of a signing bonus, which is traditionally paid in a lump sum but is spread out over the course of a contract with regards to the salary cap.

+Roster bonuses and restructuring other contracts can also allow Donald to be paid more money up front.
+A source with knowledge of the negotiations said the Rams' cap space in 2017 "isn't an impediment" with Donald's contract.
+The team is set up to have $43 million on cap space in 2018, currently fifth most in the NFL.

-One option could be signing cornerback Trumaine Johnson to an extension, which would likely mean he makes less in 2017 than the $16.7 million he's on track to receive under his second consecutive franchise tag.
+Another option could be signing cornerback Trumaine Johnson to an extension, which would likely mean he makes less in 2017 than the $16.7 million he's on track to receive under his second consecutive franchise tag.
 But Snead said the Rams won't pursue extension talks with Johnson until after OTAs wrap up.

 Any extension for Donald might require making him the game's highest-paid defensive player, though he could be willing to sacrifice some of that in order to make more in his two seasons before free agency.